space-sh/space/doc/installing-and-running-your-first-space-command/running-your-first-space-command.md

 Now run `space` and it should output `Hello World` to the console `stdout`.

-Next section describes what _Space_ Modules are.
+Next section describes what _Space_ modules are.
 For jumping right into more code, see _Running a Space module_ section.